Volunteer Agreement (UK)

 A Volunteer Agreement is particularly critical where the volunteer will be working with children, young people, or vulnerable adults.
 Under the Safeguarding Vulnerable Groups Act 2006, individuals in regulated activity with these groups must undergo a Disclosure and Barring Service (DBS) check.
 The agreement should record the requirement for such a check and explain the organisation's safeguarding policies.
 Failure to carry out appropriate safeguarding checks can expose the organisation to serious regulatory and legal consequences.

-Finally, where volunteers will handle personal data in the course of their role, the organisation must ensure compliance with the UK General Data Protection Regulation (UK GDPR) as incorporated by the Data Protection Act 2018.
-A Volunteer Agreement helps formalise the volunteer's data protection responsibilities and ensures the organisation meets its accountability obligations under the legislation.
+Finally, where volunteers will handle personal data in the course of their role, the organisation must confirm compliance with the UK General Data Protection Regulation (UK GDPR) as incorporated by the Data Protection Act 2018.
+A Volunteer Agreement helps formalise the volunteer's data protection responsibilities and confirms the organisation meets its accountability obligations under the legislation.

 What to Include in Your Volunteer Agreement (UK)